5afe/safe/specs/app_settings/01_main.rst

 Inputs
 -----------

- - Depending on the use case: Password and fingerprint, Terms, Privacy Policy
+ - Depending on the use case: Password and biometrics information, Terms, Privacy Policy

 Outputs